Sophie-Zulinski/meme-scraper/README.md

 ### 3. Sliced the array to only 10 elements (URLs)

-### 4. Downloaded the images from the URLs and put them into image folders (did it for each image seperately, I know this was not asked in the project, but didn't find another way )
+### 4. Downloaded the images from the URLs and put them into image folders